300ECLIPS-Colour-6

 What is the ECLIPS study?

-Who is running the study?
+Who is carrying out the study?

 ECLIPS is led by Northumbria University in partnership with the UK Health Security Agency, Leeds Teaching Hospitals NHS Trust, University of Bristol, University of Oxford, University of Warwick, and the Health & Safety Laboratory.
 Our team includes experts in environmental science, health, epidemiology, and economics.

 Where is the study taking place?
+Why Leeds?

 We’re conducting our feasibility study in Leeds.
 The findings will help us develop methods that could be rolled out nationally.

-Will participants find out their results?
+When will participants find out their results?

 How will I know if my child has been exposed to lead?